 Article by Fernan Talamayan.

-Abstract: The article used networks as a methodology since it offers a relational framework for analyzing the regional and global political economy.
-Using the Sino-Philippine relation and the Belt and Road Initiative as examples, it explained the theoretical considerations, as well as the potential applications of a relational framework in studying territorial disputes, foreign loans, and regional and national policies.
-It also demonstrated the need for networks in analyzing the interrelationship between different overlapping systems that constitutes structural power and economic relations in East and Southeast Asia.
-To this end, actors in networks within the said region, their on-going relations, and the structural outcomes of their relations were identified and examined to present the kind of research the approach can generate.
+Abstract: Networks as a methodology offers a relational framework for analyzing the regional and global political economy.
+Using the Sino-Philippine relation and the Belt and Road Initiative as examples, this article explains the theoretical considerations, as well as the potential applications of a relational framework in studying territorial disputes, foreign loans, and regional and national policies.
+It also demonstrates the need for networks in analyzing the interrelationship between different overlapping systems that constitutes structural power and economic relations in East and Southeast Asia.
+To this end, actors in networks within the said region, their on-going relations, and the structural outcomes of their relations are identified and examined to present the kind of research the approach can generate.

 Tensions between interested parties in the South China Sea increased in recent years as China brazenly intensified its illegal activities in the disputed waters (Trang, 2019).
 Most noteworthy is the growing conflict between China and the Philippines—despite the United Nations Arbitral Tribunal’s 2016 ruling that favored the Philippine maritime claims, there remain reports of harassment and intimidation of Filipino fishers by the Chinese law enforcement personnel in the said area.
 A case in 2018, for instance, involves some Chinese Coast Guard personnel, who were caught on video seizing Filipino fishermen’s best catch at the Scarborough Shoal (Mangosing, 2018).
 In describing how powerless the Filipino fishermen were in resisting seizures by the Chinese, Romel Cejuela, one of the fishermen, told the press, “The Chinese Coast Guard personnel board our boats, look at where we store the fish and take the best ones.
 We cannot do anything because their huge vessels are there” (“Philippines complains,” 2018).
 In June 2019, a Chinese vessel rammed and sank a smaller Filipino fishing boat at Reed Bank, an area within the Philippine exclusive economic zone (EEZ) in the South China Sea.
 The Chinese vessel reportedly fled the scene after the incident, leaving the 22 crewmembers of the Philippine vessel struggling in the middle of the sea for hours before being rescued by Vietnamese fishers (Stashwick, 2019).
 Instead of making China accountable, on both occasions, the Philippine government under President Rodrigo Duterte downplayed the reports and questioned the credence of the Filipino fishers’ accounts of the harassment.